Planning

 The most obvious way to look at urban settings is as “built up areas”.
 The ONS 2011 urban census describes these as land which is “irreversibly urban in character”, meaning they are characteristic of towns and cities.

 For site sourcing purposes, however, a better distinction is to use settlement boundaries.
-These define where building would (and would not) be allowed as part of local planning policy (we’ve written more on this here).
+These define where building would (and would not) be allowed as part of local planning policy.

 Settlement boundaries and windfall sites